 The paperless office has moved beyond the metal file cabinet, and now your business needs a platform for managing your digital documents.
 An online document management system (DMS) can organize, store, and track changes in your electronic records.
 The right DMS will integrate with your current systems to maximize workflow and collaboration.

-Not all document management systems are created equal, so before you rush to purchase one, first consider the following:
+Not all document management software is created equal, so before you rush to purchase one, first consider the following:

 You can't buy the right tool unless you know what you're trying to fix.
 While it's tempting to throw technology at an issue, take the time to assess your organization's specific document management needs.
 Start by making a list of current issues, and engage your staff in this process so that you can target a solution that will actually work for them.
 Note the various software applications you'd like to integrate with your online document management system.
 Factor in your firm's projected growth areas so that your new DMS can handle future challenges.